-- 21. (1) A staff member cannot accumulate paid leave days in excess of 60 days leave. - (2) Vacation leave days with remuneration in excess of 60 days lapses after a leave cycle. - (3) Despite subrule (2), a staff member is granted an additional four months after the lapse of the leave cycle in which he or she may take the leave in excess of the leave contemplated under subrule (1). - (4) The Council may not grant to a staff member leave that runs concurrent with any period of sick leave granted in terms of these rules, or with a period of notice of termination of service.
+21. (1) A staff member does not accumulate more than 60 days vacation leave with renumeration.

+(2) Vacation leave days with remuneration in excess of 60 days lapses after a leave cycle.

+(3) Despite subrule (2), a staff member is granted an additional four months after the lapse of the leave cycle in which he or she may take the leave in excess of the leave contemplated under subrule (1).

+(4) The Council may not grant to a staff member leave that runs concurrent with any period of sick leave granted in terms of these rules, or with a period of notice of termination of service.

-- (5) Where in an emergency, the Council cancels, postpones or interrupts a staff member's vacation leave the Council must - - (a) compensate the staff member for expenses which the staff member cannot recover for commitments incurred by the staff member before he or she was notified of the cancellation, postponement or interruption; or - (b) where the staff member was required to travel in order to resume duty, pay the staff member's travelling expenses and such staff member is regarded as being on duty while travelling. - (6) The Council must confirm the cancellation, postponement or interruption of vacation leave in writing. - (7) Where the Council refused, cancelled, postponed or interrupted an application for leave or approved leave, the Council must record the reasons for such refusal, cancellation, postponement or interruption of leave in the leave register. - (8) Where the Council has refused, cancelled, postponed or interrupted such leave, the Council must credit the number of leave days remaining to such staff member and that staff member must take that leave within 12 months from the date of such crediting.
+(5) Where in an emergency, the Council cancels, postpones or interrupts a staff member's vacation leave the Council must -

+- (a) compensate the staff member for expenses irrecoverable by the staff member for commitments incurred by the staff member before he or she was notified of the cancellation, postponement or interruption; or - (b) where the staff member was required to travel in order to resume duty, pay the staff member's travelling expenses and such staff member is regarded as being on duty while travelling.

+(6) The Council must confirm the cancellation, postponement or interruption of vacation leave in writing.

+(7) Where the Council refused, cancelled, postponed or interrupted an application for leave or approved leave, the Council must record the reasons for such refusal, cancellation, postponement or interruption of leave in the leave register.

+(8) Where the Council has refused, cancelled, postponed or interrupted leave, the Council must credit the number of leave days remaining to such staff member and that staff member must take that leave within 12 months from the date of crediting.